arXiv/arxiv-docs/help/submit_pdf.md

 Writer or [Google Docs](http://docs.google.com).

 Other authoring applications may require either a converter add-in or post-processing to produce PDF.
+Many commercial word processors already include the ability to export to a pdf.
 If you have a copy of Adobe Distiller installed you should use that to create PDF.
 Otherwise, you might try one of these free conversion utilities:

--   [PDF Online](http://www.pdfonline.com/) — web service to convert
-    Word and RTF to PDF.
-Size limit 2MB.
 -   [PDFCreator](http://www.pdfforge.org/products/pdfcreator) — a
     downloadable PDF print addon for Windows.
 -   [PrimoPDF](http://primopdf.com) — downloadable Windows printer